 - Leaving education? – Support the transition into adulthood

-We ask that people also visit the People Matters office by arrangement to discuss which group to will best suit their needs, to complete an initial assessment of support needs and to examine the funding method and source that best matches prospective members.
+We ask that people also visit the People Matters office by arrangement to discuss which group to will best suit their needs, to complete an initial assessment of support needs and to examine the funding method and source that best matches prospective.
 Much but not all provision is free to access.
 We prefer to receive any fees electronically and offer a tiered system which offers support at the level needed to manage risks and support needs.